On becoming a Rhodes Ocean Scholar / by Francisco Blaha

 I have not done anything like this ever before… the only thing close to it was in 2005 when I did a 2-week training at the World Bank Institute in Paris on Environmental Economics for Development Policy

-These two components to it, a social with alumni from Iceland to Sierra Leone, and from Ukraine to Sri Lanka and lecturers that are the top of the top in that nerdiest of worlds… including former and present presidents and judges from ITLOS (International Tribunal of the Law of the Sea)
+There are two components to it, a social with alumni from Iceland to Sierra Leone, and from Ukraine to Sri Lanka; and the lecturers that are the top of the top in that nerdiest of worlds… including former and present presidents and judges from ITLOS (International Tribunal of the Law of the Sea)

-My feeling on my deep dive on UNCLOS is both re-vindicating and frustrating… is all there!
-The obligations of conduct and result by flag states and coastal states are blatantly clear, yet even so, and after 40 years, we are still trying to get them to comply.
+My feelings on my deep dive into UNCLOS are both re-vindicating and frustrating… It’s all there!
+The obligations of conduct and result by flag states and coastal states are blatantly clear, yet even so, after 40 years, we are still trying to get them to comply.

-Overall was excellent as I’ve got to understand how everything “fits” in the bigger picture of UNCLOS as the anchor of many vital organisations and agreements that refer to it
+Overall, it was excellent, as I needed to understand how everything “fits” in the bigger picture of UNCLOS, serving as the anchor for many vital organisations and agreements that refer to it.

 The other area I would like to have heard from a UNCLOS perspective was the basis for labour/human rights at sea.